-Here you set the system date and time for the Switch.
-All settings noted as "two-digit" must contain a leading zero if the value is less than 10 (for example, 01 instead of 1).
+This is where you set the system date and time for the Switch.
+All values noted as "two-digit" must consist of two digits; values less than 10 must have a leading zero (for example, 01 instead of 1).

 Hours Enter the two-digit hour here.